entando/entando-docs/vuepress/docs/next/docs/curate/bundle-filters.md

 ## Filtering Bundles by Status

 Entando Bundles are filterable by availability and install status.
 Select the `Explore` tab to see the full list of bundles available in the Kubernetes cluster.
-Select the `Installed` tab to see the list of currently installed bundles.
+Select the `Installed` tab to see the list of currently installed bundles in the Local Hub of the App Builder.

 ## Filtering Bundles by Textual Search

 Use the textual search to return bundles that contain certain keywords in their name, description or version.
-When creating a new bundle, bear in mind that a textual search is performed against data extracted from the bundle CRD file.
+When creating a new bundle, bear in mind that a textual search is performed against data extracted from the bundle custom resource definition.

 ## Mixing Search Criteria

-Filtering can be refined by combining component, status and textual search criteria.
-For example, you could search for all available bundles (filter by status) that contain `Page Templates` (filter by component) and the word `Login` in their name (filter by textual search).
+Filtering can be refined by combining component, status and textual search criterias.
+For example, you could search for all available bundles (filter by status), that contain `Page Templates` (filter by component), with the word `Login` in the name (filter by textual search).